 Who Should Register

-- Upperclassmen who are hearing from Division I or Division II schools: If you are about to start your junior or senior year of high school and are being contacted regularly by Division I or Division II schools, chances are you have a shot to play at those levels, and you should get started with the Eligibility Center process.
+- Upperclassmen who are hearing from Division I schools or Division II schools: If you are about to start your junior or senior year of high school and are being contacted regularly by Division I or Division II schools, chances are you have a shot to play at those levels, and you should get started with the Eligibility Center process.

 - International prospects: The increase is big enough for international prospects that if you were thinking of playing in Division I or II, you should consider registering now to save the money.